Back to Blog

 Must include: Categories of cookies used (strictly necessary, functional, analytics, marketing); specific cookies set, their purpose, and duration; third parties setting cookies; how users can manage or refuse non-essential cookies; and a cookie consent mechanism that meets the PECR standard (opt-in consent for non-essential cookies, not opt-out).
 This is separate from your Privacy Notice — it must be accessible from every page footer.

-Common Gaps in GDPR Policy Templates
+Common Gaps in GDPR Policies

-UK GDPR vs EU GDPR: Template Differences
+UK GDPR vs EU GDPR: Policy Differences

 GDPR-Ready Policy Pack